Ed Sheeran quits Twitter after 'GOT' scorn

 The singer's supporters were not happy with his decision to remove himself from Twitter, with one wondering "how people can hate on Ed Sheeran so much to make him delete his twitter."

-Sheeran is still active on Instagram, where he shared a behind-the-scenes selfie from the "Game of Thrones" set on Monday.
+Sheeran is also active on Instagram, where he shared a behind-the-scenes selfie from the "Game of Thrones" set on Monday.